 Search API

-Portal’s search API is an example of a v2 API.
-It is possible to test this API via the Help menu in Portal.
+Cantemo’s search API is an example of a v2 API.
+It is possible to test this API via the Help menu in Cantemo.

 Intro